 Phenomenology of

-nonabelian pure gauge theories
+Nonperturbative analytics of pure gauge theories

-Mathematics of Yang-Mills thermodynamics and its deformations
+Mathematics of Yang-Mills thermodynamics and its deformations, links to analytic number theory

-SU(2) or SU(3) Yang-Mills thermodynamics, nonperturbatively:
+SU(2) or SU(3) Yang-Mills thermodynamics, nonperturbatively

 Each of these two theories is defined in terms of interacting, massless

-propagating fields, which are solutions to the field equations in the
+apart from the propagating fields, which are solutions to the field equations in the

 limit of zero coupling only, nonpropagating solutions (calorons) exist at

 any value of the coupling strength.
-Calorons
+These calorons

-can be interpreted as particular quantum
+can be interpreted as quantum

 antimonopole.
-That is, the BPS saturation of the caloron configuration
+BPS saturation of the caloron configuration

 configurations of topological charge modulus |Q|=1, which are of nontrivial